 If the person overdosing has stopped breathing, immediately begin administering CPR if you are trained to do so.
 People who are taken to the emergency room may be given a sedative, breathing support, chest x-ray, IV fluids, and medicine to relieve symptoms.

-Preventing Marijuana Overdose
+Prevention of Marijuana (Weed) Overdose

 - Abstaining from marijuana abuse.